 In addition to being important sites of cultural interest, these historical monuments contribute significantly to a healthy marine ecosystem and also support the growing recreational dive tourism industry.

-In this article we take you through the pages of history to find some of the precious maritime treasures that have been lying at the ocean’s floor.
+In this article, we take you through the pages of history to find some of the precious maritime treasures that have been lying on the ocean’s floor.

 1. The fleet of Kublai Khan

 Kublai Khan’s lost fleet is one of the most famous shipwrecks of old times.
 Two Mongolian invasion fleet attempting to attack Japan was wrecked in storms 1274 and 1281, killing tens of thousands of troops.